824380210/xcat_book/shared_IO_linpack.md

 [root@mgt ~]#  pasu all batch stark2.cmos

 ```
-## 3:   reboot to make sure the stark2.cmos take effect
-## 4:   use the edr741 osimage  for netboot all the node
+## 4:   use the edr741 osimage  for netboot all the node;reboot will cause the second cmos setting take effect

 ```
 nodeset all osimage=edr741